 - d.
 For evaluating the efficacy of and making any improvements to the State Public Charter School Early Learning Program in the charter schools; All reports shall be reviewed by NĀWAHĪ and the COMMISSION for accuracy and completeness; and - (18) Funding.
 The COMMISSION shall provide funding to NĀWAHĪ as appropriated by the Legislature for the purpose of implementing the State Public Charter School Early Learning Program classroom.
-These funds shall be provided to NĀWAHĪ for: - Personnel costs equivalent to one (1) full-time prekindergarten Teacher and one (1) full-time prekindergarten Educational Assistant for each classroom; and - b.
-Operations and maintenance costs, which shall include: - Administrative costs and the costs of items, materials, and equipment to implement a high-quality early learning experience in the State Public Charter School Early Learning Program in the charter school; - Unless otherwise specified in Section III.A.13, the costs of substitute teachers and neighbor island travel for Teaching Staff and designated Administrators to attend professional learning sessions or relevant meetings that are delivered by the COMMISSION (Act 210, Section 4, SLH 2021 per new section identified as HRS § 302D-39), and approved by the SCHOOL Administrator; and - Leasing and/or rental of facilities associated with implementation of the State Public Charter School Early Learning Program in the SCHOOL.
+These funds shall be provided to NĀWAHĪ for: - a.
+Personnel costs equivalent to one (1) full-time prekindergarten Teacher and one (1) full-time prekindergarten Educational Assistant for each classroom; and - b.
+Operations and maintenance costs, which shall include: - Administrative costs and the costs of items, materials, and equipment to implement a high-quality early learning experience in the State Public Charter School Early Learning Program in the charter school; - Unless otherwise specified in Section III.A.13, the costs of substitute teachers and neighbor island travel for Teaching Staff and designated Administrators to attend professional learning sessions or relevant meetings that are delivered by the COMMISSION (Act 210, Section 4, SLH 2021 per new section identified as HRS § 302D-39), and approved by the SCHOOL Administrator; and - Leasing and/or rental of facilities associated with the implementation of the State Public Charter School Early Learning Program in the SCHOOL.
 Costs, relating to the maintenance of such facilities, that are of \$30,000 and higher shall be subject to approval by the COMMISSION; - (19) Recordkeeping.
 Maintaining accurate recordkeeping of all purchases where State Public Charter School Early Learning Program funds are utilized.
-NĀWAHĪ shall send all fiscal reports to the COMMISSION as requested by the COMMISSION; and is not able to comply and fulfill the responsibilities and requirements of its contract or any renewal terms with the COMMISSION relevant to its participation in the State Public Charter School Early Learning Program, or if NĀWAHĪ decides to terminate that contract or any renewal term, NĀWAHĪ shall inform the COMMISSION.
+NĀWAHĪ shall send all fiscal reports to the COMMISSION as requested by the COMMISSION; and

+(20) Termination of School Participation in Program.
+In the event that NĀWAHĪ fails or is not able to comply with and fulfill the responsibilities and requirements of its contract or any renewal terms with the COMMISSION relevant to its participation in the State Public Charter School Early Learning Program, such failure or inability may result in the termination of the school's participation in this program; and

+If NĀWAHĪ decides to terminate that contract or any renewal term, NĀWAHĪ shall inform the COMMISSION as soon as it is known, when this decision has been made.
 Upon termination of the contract, NĀWAHĪ shall collect and return to the COMMISSION any unspent funds allocated to the SCHOOL, and any items purchased using State Public Charter School Early Learning Program funds shall be returned to the COMMISSION.